Creative Process Facilitation

 Our Approach

-As a Jewish Studio Project Facilitator, Lillie guides groups through the Jewish Studio Process, which is in the lineage of art therapy and Jewish spiritual practice.
-This process nurtures our inherent creativity as a place of practice and intention for individuals and organizations.
+Lillie guides groups through the Jewish Studio Process, which is in the lineage of art therapy and Jewish spiritual practice.
+This guided creative practice and meaning-making space nurtures our inherent creativity with depth and intention.

 The Jewish Studio Process is a ritually held experience that moves through the following steps: